Simon-Initiative/lti_1p3/README.md

 Notice how the returned state is stored in the session so that it can be used later in the launch request.
 The user is then redirected to the returned redirect_url.
 In the case where an error is returned, a map with the reason code, error message, and any additional data associated with the specific error is returned and can be handled accordingly.

-The second endpoint, `launch`, uses the `Lti_1p3.Tool.LaunchValidation` module to validate the launch and cache the lti params.
+The second endpoint, `launch`, uses the `Lti_1p3.Tool.LaunchValidation` module to validate the launch and extract the lti claims.
 For example:

 ```elixir
 defmodule MyAppWeb.LtiController do